-2.6.15.2 Procedure for Disciplinary Action on Cheating and Plagiarism a) Level One (Lecturer)
+2.6.15.2 Procedure for Disciplinary Action on Cheating and Plagiarism

+- a) Level One (Lecturer) - i.
+Step One:

 Upon determining that a disciplinary infraction (plagiarism or cheating) has taken place the lecturer has an immediate responsibility to inform the student.